 Now that I’ve been looking, there are multiple options for gnocchi.
-Everything from merely cooking the gnocchi with butter and sage (thought to be the original way it was made) to putting it in a red sauce similar to spaghetti to cooking it in soups to toasting it with spinach.
+Cook the gnocchi with butter and sage.
+Put it in a red sauce similar to spaghetti.
+Cook it in soups.
+Toast it with spinach.

-Gnocchi can be made in a few ways, typically from potato or wheat flour with egg, breadcrumbs, cornmeal, or other similar ingredients.
+There are a few ways to make gnocchi.
+Typically from potato or wheat flour with egg, breadcrumbs, cornmeal, or other similar ingredients.
 You can get them either plain or flavored with seasonings.
-Gnocchi are Italian in origin and dates back to the Roman era.
-The singular form of the word is gnoccho, but since there is usually a group of them, that word is hardly ever used.
-Gnocchi is believed to be the predecessor of other kinds of pasta.
+Gnocchi is Italian in origin and dates back to the Roman era.
+The singular form of the word is gnoccho.
+But since there is usually a group of them, that word is hardly ever used.
+Gnocchi is believed to be the predecessor of pasta.

-Originally, gnocchi were made with soft wheat flour, but that didn’t give a uniform texture.
-Once it was discovered that potatoes gave a better texture, most started to make their gnocchi with potatoes, and the flour versions weren’t common anymore.
+Originally, gnocchi was made with soft wheat flour.
+But that didn’t give a uniform texture.
+It was discovered that potatoes gave a better texture.
+Then most started to make their gnocchi with potatoes.
+The flour versions weren’t common anymore.
 Potato gnocchi started around the 16th-17th century after the Spanish brought potatoes to Italy from South America.

-I am quickly learning that gnocchi are as versatile as any other type of pasta, maybe even more.
+I am quickly learning that gnocchi is as versatile as any other type of pasta.
+Maybe even more.

 When we made this recipe the first time, the lemon was a little overpowering for us.
-Since then I cut back on the lemon juice to be more of a garnish, and it tasted much better.
+Since then I cut back on the lemon juice.
+Now it’s more of a garnish.
+It tasted much better that way.
 If you like a lot of lemon flavor, then go ahead and increase the amount to one tablespoon of lemon juice.

 You can use this as a light meatless main dish, or as an appetizer or side for other meals.

-To start the recipe, heat two tablespoons of butter in a large skillet over medium-high heat and add the gnocchi.
-Stir occasionally until the gnocchi start to brown on the outside, about 10 minutes.
+Heat two tablespoons of butter in a large skillet over medium-high heat.
+Add the gnocchi.
+Stir occasionally until the gnocchi start to brown on the outside, about 8-10 minutes.

 Add the minced garlic and thyme and stir for one minute.
-Then mix in the chicken broth, salt, and pepper, bringing it to a simmer.
+Then mix in the chicken broth, salt, and pepper, bringing it to a boil.

-Cook everything until the liquid has reduced by half, which takes about 5 minutes.
-Then add the spinach, parsley, lemon zest, lemon juice, and the last two tablespoons of butter.
-Stir constantly until the spinach has wilted and the butter is melted.
+Cook everything until the liquid has reduced by half.
+This takes about 5-7 minutes.
+Then add the spinach, parsley, lemon zest, lemon juice, and the remaining two tablespoons of butter.
+Stir constantly to keep from scalding.
+Wilt the spinach and melt the butter.

 Top with parmesan cheese and serve immediately because this will cool very quickly.